 Engage directors in the ethics process by instituting a board ethics committee or by placing ethics on the board agenda as a regular item for discussion.
 Consider special training to enable directors to carry out their ethical responsibilities confidently.
-Many U.S. companies have instituted board ethics committees and training in recent years, a move motivated in part by the 1996 Caremark decision, which established the precedent that directors may be held liable for corporate ethical transgressions.
+Many U.S. companies have instituted board ethics committees and training in recent years, a move motivated in part by the many regulations establishing that directors may be held liable for corporate ethical transgressions.

 Develop an Ethics Code or Code of Business Conduct